Notice Period Change - Company Notice Period

 venugvarma

+Thank you for your replies.
 They have not taken my signature on the circular.
-Now they are telling that they will not issue the relieving documents unless I serve two months notice. as I told you, I have served one month 3 days of notice already.
-Is there any way to get my relieving documents. please suggest.
+Now they are saying that they will not issue the relieving documents unless I serve a two-month notice.
+As I mentioned before, I have already served one month and three days of notice.
+Is there any way to obtain my relieving documents?
+Please advise.

 tsivasankaran